-Our intention is that children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
-Pupils should develop a curiosity for music, as well as an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person's life.
-Children should understand the value and importance of music in the wider community and across the diverse cultures within our society.
+At Longton Lane, children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
+Pupils develop a curiosity for music, as well as an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person's life.
+Children understand the value and importance of music in the wider community and across the diverse cultures within our society.

-Our music curriculum ensures children sing, listen, play, perform and evaluate, this is embedded in the classroom through the structured music programme, Charanga, as well as weekly singing assemblies, various performances, musical clubs and specialist music teacher groups.
-Within our curriculum children will cover different elements of music, learn important vocabulary and develop a good understanding on how music has changed throughout history.
+Our music curriculum ensures children sing, listen, play, perform and evaluate.
+This is embedded in the classroom from FS2-Y6 through the structured music programme, Charanga, as well as weekly singing assemblies, various performances and specialist music teacher groups.
+Within our curriculum, children will cover different elements of music, learn important vocabulary and develop a good understanding of how music has changed throughout history.

 The elements of music are taught in classroom lessons so that children can use some of the language of music to dissect it and understand how it is made, played, appreciated and analysed.
 They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing or analysing music.
-Composing or performing using body percussion and vocal sounds develops the understanding of musical elements without the added complexity of an instrument.
-Within KS2 all children are given an opportunity to learn a musical instrument and give performances to their peers when possible, this enhances the habits of practice, determination and team work.
+Composing or performing using body percussion and vocal sounds develops children's understanding of musical elements and the opportunity to make music with instruments adds a further dimension to this.
+Within KS2 all children are given an opportunity to learn a musical instrument and give performances to their peers when possible, thus consolidating the habits of practice, determination and teamwork.